 Finally listening to friends who said I should do a concert of my songs, I applied for a grant from the Radical Faeries and thus was born this boy is just too strange which pieced together a dozen of my songs into an hour-long presentation.

 My latest project is a musical about San Francisco’s housing crisis called A roof over my head.
-Written with Alison C. Wright, it has been presented in two readings so far and hopefully will be produced by a local small theatre early in 2017.
+Written with Alison C. Wright, it has been presented in readings and one full production so far.
 I’m also working on a collage of songs about my childhood, an offshoot of this boy is just too strange.
 It doesn’t have a name yet.